Portuguese Macau: Macau as a European outpost in China

-Europeans such as the British, Dutch, French, Spanish, Danish and Swedes, who had been involved in trade with China for some time, began to form small but wealthy communities in Macau, due to the lifting of restrictions on trade and residence to foreigners by the Macau authorities in the year 1760.
+Europeans, such as the British, Dutch, French, Spanish, Danish and Swedes, who had been involved in trade with China for some time, began to form small but wealthy communities in Macau, due to the lifting of restrictions on trade and residence to foreigners by the Macau authorities in the year 1760.
 After the exemptions, Macau emerged as the mandatory residence or intermediate stop for all foreigners participating in trade with China through Canton.
 This caused many European commercial companies to establish themselves in Macau, increasing the city's revenue.
 In conclusion, Macau thus became Europe's outpost in China.
 The city prospered with this status and this is also reflected in its urban landscape: new and sometimes exquisite buildings, built according to European-inspired architectural styles, began to appear in Macau, namely in Praia Grande.
 These buildings included the residences of wealthy merchants and European aristocracy.

-In fact, at this time, the Macao authorities, which formerly depended mainly on taxes paid by Portuguese traders, now also depended on taxes paid by these wealthy European merchants.
-To further increase these revenues, the Macau authorities, in 1784, also created their own customs machine, charging customs duties on imported goods and on the anchoring of ships.
-But most of the revenue from this new customs system was sent to Portugal's state coffers.
+In fact, at this time, the Macanese authorities, which formerly depended mainly on taxes paid by Portuguese traders, now also depended on taxes paid by these wealthy European merchants.
+To further increase these revenues, the Macanese authorities, in 1784, also created their own customs system, charging customs duties on imported goods and on the anchoring of ships.
+But most of the revenue from this new customs system was sent directly to Portugal's state coffers.

 The balance of power between the Governor and the Loyal Senate

 The Leal Senado, symbol of authority and local power, enjoyed great autonomy from the governments of Lisbon and Goa and was Macau's most important governing body for more than two centuries, from its foundation until 1783.
-The Senate has already suffered a significant decrease due to the increasing and abusive restrictions and impositions of the Chinese authorities, it was the internal reform carried out during the reign of Queen Maria I of Portugal that restricted the powers and especially the autonomy of the Senate.
+Already having suffered a significant decrease due to the increasing and abusive restrictions and impositions of the Chinese authorities, the internal reform carried out during the reign of Queen Maria I of Portugal restricted the powers and especially the autonomy of the Senate.

 In 1783, through royal measures, the Queen granted the Governor of Macau fundamental powers and the right of veto over the decisions of the Senate.
 The governor had the obligation and responsibility to veto all decisions that were contrary to regulations, laws or orders from Lisbon or Goa.
 The measures dictated that the governor, with his powers already expanded and fortified, had to intervene in all matters related to the administration and government of Macau.
 Prior to the enactment of these measures, the governor was only the commander of the Portuguese military forces in Macau and did not participate much, with a few exceptions, in the administration of the city.

 If, by chance, these two governing bodies could not reach agreement on a matter, and if the case was urgent, the Bishop of Macau and (Portuguese) citizens with the right to vote were to meet and resolve by a majority of votes.
 In conclusion, from 1783 onwards, the power between the governor and the Loyal Senate reached an equilibrium.